mrworf/iceshelf/README.md

 Save a delta manifest with the archive as separate file.
 This is essentially a JSON file with the filenames and their checksums.
 Handy if you ever loose the entire local database since you can download all your manifests in order to locate the missing file.

 Please keep in-mind that this is a *delta* manifest, it does not contain anything but the files in this backup, there are no references to any other files from previous backups.
-There are a total of three settings for this option:
- - Yes: Generates the delta manifest and stores it as a separate file
- - No: Does not generate a delta manifest
- - Encrypt: Generates the delta manifest and encrypts it with the same key as the backup archive.
-If signature key is provided, it will also be signed.
-Keep in mind that this setting will cause the backup to fail should you not provide an encryption key in the `[security]` section.

 *default is `yes`*